Project : Applied Research

 Context

-Association des marchés publics du Québec (AMPQ) has enlisted the Centre for Social Innovation in Agriculture (CISA) to support its initiative to develop and implement a Quebec-wide food voucher program, an initiative outlined in its most recent action plan.
+The Association des marchés publics du Québec (AMPQ) invited the Centre for Social Innovation in Agriculture (CISA) to support its plan to design and implement a Québec‑wide food voucher program, an initiative included in its most recent action plan.

-Food vouchers are purchasing credits provided to individuals facing vulnerability, intended for use in short food supply chains, particularly at public markets.
-This initiative connects these individuals with local agri-food producers and processors within their regions.
-Similar programs already exist in British Columbia, Manitoba, and Nova Scotia, where they are managed by provincial public market associations in collaboration with community organizations that distribute the vouchers to eligible recipients.
+Similar programs already exist in British Columbia, Manitoba, and Nova Scotia, where they are managed by provincial farmers’ market associations in collaboration with community organizations that distribute the vouchers to eligible recipients.

-Currently, Quebec has no province-wide program of this kind.
-However, the concept has garnered significant interest among AMPQ members and other stakeholders in Quebec’s food security and local food systems ecosystem.
-According to the Observatoire québécois des inégalités, approximately one million people in Quebec experience food insecurity each year.
-Research is clear: financial measures aimed at increasing the purchasing power of people in precarious financial situations are essential for effectively addressing food insecurity.
+Currently, no province‑wide program of this type exists in Québec.
+However, the idea has sparked strong interest from AMPQ members as well as actors involved in food security and local food systems across the province.
+According to the Observatoire québécois des inégalités, about one million people in Québec experience food insecurity each year.
+Research is clear: financial measures that increase the purchasing power of people in precarious situations are essential to effectively address food insecurity.

 Project Objectives

-The action-research project, titled Strengthening Local Food Systems as a Response to Food Insecurity: Co-Design and Testing of a Food Voucher Program Across Two Quebec Territories, aims to support stakeholders in the Portneuf Regional County Municipality (RCM) and the Bas-Saint-Laurent region.
-The project involves co-designing, testing, and evaluating prototypes of a food voucher program to promote food security and strengthen local food systems.
+This action research project aims to support stakeholders in the regional county municipality (RCM) of Portneuf and in the Bas‑Saint‑Laurent region.
+It involves co‑designing, testing, and assessing prototypes of a food voucher program to promote food security and strengthen local food systems.